Call for Research Proposals 2026 – Exposum Institute: Exposome and Behavior

 Submission Process

-The submission of projects to the ExposUM Institute’s AAP-R will take place in two selection phases: first, a brief letter of intent (1 scientific page), and second, the full project proposal (5 scientific pages), following the format of the ANR’s general calls for proposals.
+The submission of projects to the ExposUM Institute’s AAP-R will take place in two selection phases: first, a brief letter of intent (1 scientific page), and second, the full project proposal (5 scientific pages), similar to the ANR’s general calls for proposals.

 No internal pre-selection by research units is required prior to the submission of letters of intent; therefore, there is no limit on the number of letters of intent that each research unit may submit (provided that each applicant submits only one).

-However, research units are still required to approve the submission on behalf of the unit (by signing the letter of intent), which serves as a commitment to carry out the project if funding is granted.
+However, research units are still required to authorize the submission on behalf of the unit (by signing the letter of intent), which serves as a commitment to carry out the project if funding is secured.

 However, for the sake of balance, the ExposUM Institute reserves the right to limit the number of letters of intent from a single research unit that advance to the second phase.